-KMP receive, at a minimum, the superannuation guarantee contribution required by law, which is currently 10.5% of the individual's ordinary earnings.
-Some individuals, however, have chosen to sacrifice part of their salary to increase payments towards superannuation.
+KMP receive, at a minimum, the superannuation guarantee contribution required by law.
+Some individuals, however, may choose to sacrifice part of their salary to increase payments towards superannuation.

 The Board's policy is to remunerate non-executive Directors at market rates for time, commitment and responsibilities.
 The Board determines payments to the non-executive Directors and reviews their remuneration annually, based on market practice, duties and accountability.
 Independent external advice is sought when required.
 Fees that can be paid to a non-executive Director is contained in that Directors' consultancy service agreement.